 5. Optimize for mobile devices

-In 2022, the key consideration for digital marketing is that there are 294 million smartphone users in the United States.
+The key consideration for digital marketing is that there are 294 million smartphone users in the United States.
 That’s almost the entire country!

 This is why you should always view your apartment digital marketing assets on a smartphone and fix any elements that appear off or too small to read.